About Guru Boutique

 Stage one:

 Quaker Girl was an early attempt to bring something different to Darlington.
-Beryl and her husband, Ray, started going to London in the late 1960s to buy stage clothes and equipment for a blues rock band they were involved with, and Beryl's dad, always quick to spot a good idea, decided to open a hippie shop (something quite innovative back then).
+Beryl and her husband, Ray, started going to London in the late 1960s to buy stage clothes and equipment for a blues rock band called Mother's Lament, which they were involved in.
+They used to come back with groovy clothing purchases, such as Afghan coats, loon pants, flared-sleeved and embroidered T-shirts and tales of the fascinating shops they had discovered there, saying we wished there were places here that stocked such interesting gear as the arcades, shops and markets in 1960s London did.
+Beryl's dad, always quick to spot a good idea, decided to open a hippie shop (something quite innovative at the time).

-Quaker Girl didn't last too long (partly because it was in the wrong location and probably had the wrong name too), that first attempt at an alternative shop failed, and Beryl's dad lost interest.
+By this time, Rupert and Irene (Beryl's parents) had taken the plunge and opened Quaker Girl.
+Sadly, it didn't last too long (partly because it was in the wrong location and probably had the wrong name too); so that first attempt at having an alternative shop failed, and Beryl's dad lost interest.

 Stage two:

 Quite early on in the adventure, a young Indian man, aged about nineteen, based in Newcastle Upon Tyne, found us and began supplying Guru too.
 His name was Jiti Varma.
-He had real flair and sold us some beautiful but reasonably priced items of Indian cotton and cheesecloth clothing, which helped enormously.
+He had real flair and sold us some beautiful, but reasonably priced, items, including embroidered cheesecloth, tops, hand-block printed Indian cotton skirts and kaftans, plus funky padded jackets, which helped enormously.

 Jiti went on to open his own very respected fashion showrooms in Manchester.
 The Gurus have remained friends with Jiti to this day and hold him in the highest regard.
 In fact, they keep in contact with several reps and agents from companies that they first got to know back in the Court Arcade days.
 Some notable suppliers over the years have included Interstyle, Phool Fashions, Fashion Pirate, Athena Posters, Poco Loco jewellery, Alchemy Gothic, and others.